Smileynator/blender-mdb-addon/README.md

 Very little error catching has been implemented, so expect some problems.

 ## Features
-- Importing of any .mdb Model
+- Importing of any .mdb Model (EDF6 might have shader issues!)
-- Exporting of any .mdb Model
+- Exporting of any .mdb Model (EDF6 might have shader issues!)
 - Importing of any .canm Animations on top of a model (EDF5 only)
 - Exporting of any .canm Animations from a model (EDF5 only)
 - Bone support